traderres/webClass/learnAngular/lessons_Angular16/ANGULAR_LESSONS_PLAN.md

     Exercise 19d / Ask questions w/multiple pages / Auto-save every N seconds

-13. Sending Messages using Observables, Subjects, and Arrow Functions
-    a.
-Exercise 20a / How to send messages from one part of the web app to another
-    b.
-Exercise 20b / How to listen for messages across the web app
-    c.
-Exercise 20c / Refresh Notifications in the navbar / using timer
-    c.
-Exercise 20d / Refresh Notifications in the navbar / listening for message
+13. Sending Messages using Observables, Subjects, and Arrow Functions Exercise 20a / How to send messages from one part of the web app to another Exercise 20b / How to listen for messages across the web app Exercise 20c / Refresh Notifications in the navbar / using timer Exercise 20d / Refresh Notifications in the navbar / listening for message

 14. Acknowledgement / Prevent users from proceeding until a button is clickeed
-    a.
-Exercise 21a / Add Acknowledgement Dialog
+    <a href="./exercises/exercise21a.acknowledgement-page.add-rest-calls.question.txt"    title="Exercise 21a">Exercise 21a</a> / Add Acknowledgement Page / Add REST Calls                      (<a href="./exercises/exercise21a.acknowledgement-page.add-rest-calls.answers.txt"  title="Answer to 21a">Answers</a>)
-    b.
-Exercise 21b / Add Acknowledgement Page
+    Exercise 21b / Add Acknowledgement Page / Add HTML Page over main page Exercise 21c / Add Acknowledgement Dialog

 15. Responsive Design Strikes Back
     a.
 Exercise 22a / Show a message if web browser is too small or too short
     b.
 Exercise 22b / Update individual pages to fit your user's browser sizes